Zoubi/blog/_drafts/Build-a-UE4-multi-platforms-game-on-jenkins.md

 {% highlight groovy %}

+env.PROJECT_NAME = "YourGameName"

-// if the job to run targets a branch which is already being built, cancel the already running job abortPreviousRunningBuilds()
+// If the job to run targets a branch which is already being built, cancel the already running job abortPreviousRunningBuilds()

 def tasks = [:]